redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Setup

-To get your application credentials, create a [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in your Azure Active Directory tenant.
+To get your application credentials, create an [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in your Azure Active Directory tenant.
 Take a note of your generated _Application (client) ID_ and the _Directory (tenant) ID_.

 ##### Supported account types